 My Dad gave my mother a make-over for the basement one year.
 She had multiple hobbies that seemed to be her priority rather than participation in our family.
 Because much of her behavior resulted in compulsive collections and hobbies, my sister and I marked our time by the Year of the Egg, Macramé, Quilt, Decoupage, Oil Painting, Watercolors, Appliqué, and Crochet.
 Our house resembled a well-stocked but disorganized craft store.

 My Dad liked order.
-My Mom created clutter and sometimes, confusion.
-He had hired a contractor to convert the basement into work-space for my Mom’s hobbies.
+My Mom created clutter and, sometimes, confusion.
+He had hired a contractor to convert the basement into a work-space for my Mom’s hobbies.
 In anticipation of this make-over, he bought cardboard boxes a week before the transformation.
 He then went out of town on a business trip.

 Nothing Was Removed – Just Refashioned

-Falsely believing that he had contributed to order when he bought the boxes; my Mom instead saw this as just another opportunity to be creative.
+Falsely believing that he had contributed to order when he bought the boxes, my Mom instead saw this as just another opportunity to be creative.
 Years before the trend, she covered all of the boxes that Dad bought with fabric in coordinating prints for each family member, so the shelves in her workroom would have splashes of color.
 My sister and I had boxes covered in material from dresses made years before that somehow did not make it into a quilt.
 We talked about the memories these fabric swatches prompted while Mom wrapped the boxes in the fabric.

 Although she sewed for my sister and me, she did not make clothes for Dad.
 Therefore, this required yet another trip to her favorite fabric store so that she could cover his boxes in “strong and manly” fabrics.
-Then she got out all the odd boxes stored in various closets; all filled with papers from our lives.
+Then she got out all the odd boxes stored in various closets, all filled with papers from our lives.

 Some of these papers were from my Dad; some were old colored pictures from my sister and me.
 She sorted and decided which would go into the newly decorated boxes, and others were piled for yet another project.
 We lived with piles of papers in the den for days.